 - Environmental regulations have played a role in coal plant retirements and, as a result, have reduced domestic coal consumption--but other factors have had a more significant impact.
 It is difficult to empirically estimate the role of environmental regulations on coal's demise and this is subject of debate (see here for instance).
 A 2017 Columbia University report detailed the challenges facing the U.S. coal industry and estimated that Obama-era regulations, based on Environmental Protection Agency cost projections, were responsible for a 5 percent decline in U.S. coal generation and a 3.9 percent decline in US coal production in 2016 (relative to 2011 levels).
 However, the report assigns a much greater role to other factors, concluding that increased competition from cheap natural gas was responsible for 49 percent of the decline in domestic U.S. coal consumption.
 In addition, the report estimated that a decline in demand for electricity, together with the growth in renewable energy sources were responsible for another 26 and 18 percent of the decrease in domestic coal consumption respectively (see page 5).
 Aside from federal environmental regulations from the Obama administration, growing state renewable energy portfolios and improved energy efficiency standards, along with federal subsidies for wind and solar have also eroded coal and nuclear energy’s market share.
 In addition, the average construction costs for wind and solar power plants have been falling making the future outlook for these forms of power generation more competitive with coal and nuclear.

 - There has been a huge buildout of natural gas since the fracking revolution began more than a decade ago.
-This is a well known story, but it is important to note that the price declines in natural gas were much greater and faster than most analysts In 2008, the price for natural gas for power generation was $9.3 per Thousand Cubic Feet, by 2017 the price had dropped to $3.5 per Thousand Cubic Feet, far lower than the annual EIA Energy Outlook reports had predicted (see here for archived EIA reports).
+This is a well known story, but it is important to note that the price declines in natural gas were much greater and faster than most analysts expected.
+In 2008, the price for natural gas for power generation was $9.3 per Thousand Cubic Feet, by 2017 the price had dropped to $3.5 per Thousand Cubic Feet, far lower than the annual EIA Energy Outlook reports had predicted (see here for archived EIA reports).